VR-Rathod/Code-Note/pages/Introduction.md

 	- [[PHP]]: A server-side scripting language widely used for web development, powering many dynamic websites.
 	-
 	- [[Ruby]]: A dynamic, object-oriented language often used for web applications, particularly with Ruby on Rails.
 	-
+	- [[GDScript]]: A Python-like language created specifically for Godot Engine, used for game development.
+	-
+	- [[Lua]]: A lightweight, high-level scripting language often embedded in applications for customization, particularly in game development.
+	-
+	- [[R]]: A language and environment for statistical computing and graphics, popular in data analysis and research.
+	-
+	- [[Dart]]: A language developed by Google, mainly used for building mobile, desktop, and web applications (with Flutter).
+	-
+	- [[Haskell]]: A functional programming language known for its strong type system and lazy evaluation.
+	-
+	- [[Scala]]: A language that blends object-oriented and functional programming paradigms, often used for scalable applications.
+	-
+	- [[Elixir]]: A functional, concurrent language built on the Erlang virtual machine, used for highly scalable and fault-tolerant systems.
+	-
+	- [[Perl]]: A high-level language known for its text processing capabilities, used in web development, system administration, and bioinformatics.
+	-
+	- [[Shell Script]]: A scripting language for command-line interface environments used to automate system tasks.
+	-
+	- [[VHDL]]: A hardware description language used in electronic design automation to model digital systems.
+	-
+	- [[Verilog]]: Another hardware description language used for designing circuits and systems.
+	-
+	- [[Objective-C]]: A general-purpose, object-oriented language that was used for macOS and iOS development before Swift.
+	-
+	- [[COBOL]]: A legacy programming language primarily used in business, finance, and administrative systems for companies and governments.
+	-
+	- [[Fortran]]: One of the oldest programming languages, widely used in scientific computing and numerical simulations.
+	-
+	- [[ActionScript]]: A scripting language for the Adobe Flash platform, used for developing rich internet applications.
+	-
+	- [[F#]]: A functional-first language that runs on the .NET platform, used for data analysis and web programming.
+	-
+	- [[Tcl]]: A scripting language often used for rapid prototyping and embedded systems.
+	-
+	- [[Scheme]]: A minimalist dialect of Lisp, known for its clean syntax and functional programming features.
+	-
+	- [[OCaml]]: A general-purpose functional programming language, known for its strong type system and performance.
+	-
+	- [[Erlang]]: A functional, concurrent language used for building scalable and fault-tolerant systems, especially in telecoms.
+	-
+	- [[Smalltalk]]: An object-oriented language known for its simple syntax and early influence on object-oriented design.
+	-
+	- [[Ada]]: A structured, statically typed language used for real-time systems and safety-critical applications, especially in aerospace and military contexts.
+	-
+	- [[Crystal]]: A compiled language with syntax similar to Ruby but with performance comparable to C, designed for high performance.
+	-
+	- [[Zig]]: A systems programming language that aims to replace C with a focus on simplicity, performance, and safety.
+-
 - ## Operating Systems & Kernels
   collapsed:: true